LDIOPBSF/CSSampling/README.md

 # Sequential Pattern Sampling with Norm Constraints

 The CSSampling repository contains the materials concerning our paper : Sequential Pattern Sampling with Norm Constraints.
-There are three folders and six python files.
+There are essentially three folders and six python files.
 - Data : contains the synthetic datasets built with the IBM Generator.
 - Samples : contains some results of the output sampling with the synthetic datasets
 - DistributionMotifsFrequence : contains the experimental result of the distribution of the patterns produced by CSSampling according the frequency